10 Probiotic Foods That Are Great For Your Gut And Overall Health

-Although no clinical trials exist to evaluate kombucha's health impact in humans, animal and cell studies demonstrate this unique beverage has antimicrobial, antifungal, and anticancer properties.
-Kombucha has also been shown to improve leaky gut syndrome in a study of mice.
+Although no clinical trials exist to evaluate kombucha's health impact in humans, animal and cell studies demonstrate this unique beverage has antimicrobial23, antifungal, and anticancer24 properties.
+Kombucha has also been shown to improve leaky gut syndrome25 in a study of mice.

 Plus, it comes in all kinds of delicious and creative flavors, like ginger, cranberry, and blueberry, so you can find one that you really love.

 A staple in Korean cuisine, kimchi is a combination of napa cabbage, Korean radishes, and other veggies with salt and probiotic bacteria from Lactobacillus and Bifidobacteria varieties.
 This probiotic vegetable side dish has the incremental benefit of various herbal seasonings like garlic, ginger, and chili powder.